ricosolana/Valhalla/README.md

 ## Disclaimer
 I am in no way affiliated, endorsed, or associated with Valheim nor its creators.

+The purpose of this project is just to explore and be creative in a non-commercial manner.
+Any usages of code below are in fair use and in full compliance with Coffee Stain Publishing EULA https://irongatestudio.se/CoffeeStainPublishingAB-GameContentUsagePolicy-18-05-2021.pdf

 ## Overview
 Valheim uses the Steamworks API for both ticket authentication and networking.
 I could have used the Steam gamenetworkingsockets for C++ to be better compatible with the Valheim server and overall general implementation, but that's too complicated to implement at the moment.